docs.rodeo

 MDN Community Management investigates all reports confidentially.
 When necessary, further information may be requested from the involved parties.

-MDN Community Management assess the severity of the violation, apply the enforcement actions as outlined, and communicate the outcome to relevant parties.
+MDN Community Management assesses the severity of the violation, applies the enforcement actions as outlined, and communicates the outcome to relevant parties.

 Appeals